 - Optional: Attach a separate page detailing any other information that may be helpful in determining financial need and extenuating circumstances.

-Scholarship materials will be reviewed solely by the Director of Youth Programs and Outreach, the Executive Director and/or their administrative assistants.
+Scholarship materials will be reviewed solely by the Programs and Operations Director, the Executive Director and/or their administrative assistants.
 After review, these sensitive documents will be destroyed immediately.
 For security purposes please black out Social Security numbers on all documents you upload to Courageous.

 Deadline #2: Before Start of Program